GHS Resources to Support At-Home Learning

 The GHS Schoolhouse video blog includes a variety of videos for educators, including interviews with historians and professors and advice on teaching with primary sources.

 The GHS Featured Historical Figures pages explores the stories of individuals from Georgia’s past.
 Through this resource, students can read about people who have had a significant impact on the state’s history, learn about their life and legacy, investigate primary sources from the GHS collection, and discover additional resources for deeper study.

 Research, Readings, and Publications

 The Georgia Historical Society’s Digital Image Catalog lets users search for and browse thousands of images from the GHS collection.
-Image reproduction services associated with digitized images are available on a limited basis at this time.
+Image reproduction services associated with digitized images are available.
 Click here for more information.

 The Georgia Historical Society’s popular history magazine Georgia History Today (GHT) explores the ongoing presence of the past.
 The GHT examines efforts underway around the state to promote history, including articles on some of the fascinating documents and artifacts in the Georgia Historical Society’s collection, historic sites around the state, new books being published, profiles of contemporary history-makers, and news about GHS programs and as well as those of GHS affiliates.